Euspira pallida (Broderip & Sowerby, 1829)

 Suborder Taenioglossa

-Euspira pallida, about 1.5 cm shell height, caught by otter trawl at 80 m depth in San Juan Channel.
-Was occupied by a hermit crab.
+Euspira pallida, about 3.7 cm shell diameter and height, caught by otter trawl at 120 m depth in San Juan Channel.

 Description: As with all moon snails, this shell is round and bulbous.
-In this species the umbilicus is open into just a slight slit (photo) (or sometimes absent) and the operculum is thin, horny, and translucent brown.
+In this species the umbilicus is open into just a slight slit (photo) (or sometimes closed) and the operculum, instead of being horny and brown as in Polinices. lewisii, is at least slightly calcified and light colored (photo).
 The snail has 4 or 5 whorls at its maximum size of about 5 cm height.
-Color gray-brown, cream, or whitish.
-According to Harbo (1997) the operculum is calcarious.
-The snail's partly translucent body is cream-colored with dark brown spots and blotches.
+Color gray-brown, cream, or whitish (photo).
+The snail's partly translucent body is cream-colored with dark brown spots and blotches (photo).
 While still globular like a moon snail, it is slightly less spherical and its spire is slightly more pointed that that of Polinices lewisii.

-How to Distinguish from Similar Species: Natica clausa has a closed umbilicus and is browner (some consider it the same species).
-Polinices lewisii gets well above 5 cm height, is cream-colored, pink, or beige, has 5-6 whorls, and the umbilicus is completely covered with a large callus that spreads over much of the columella region of the body whorl.
+How to Distinguish from Similar Species: Polinices lewisii gets well above 5 cm height, is cream-colored, pink, or beige, has 5-6 whorls, and the umbilicus is completely covered with a large callus that spreads over much of the columella region of the body whorl.

 Geographical Range: Circumpolar in the Arctic Ocean; in the NE Pacific extends southward to northern California.